 One Pop Per Day Raises Diabetes Risk, Study ShowsA new British study suggests just one sugar-sweetened beverage a day, can raise the risk of developing type two diabetes by as much to 22 percent.

-Buying all organic produce can be an expensive proposition, especially if money's tight.
+When Should You Buy Organic?Buying all organic produce can be an expensive proposition, especially if money's tight.

 Boost Nutrition On A BudgetMore and more people are finding themselves forced to make ends meet with an income that's been drastically cut or that just isn't keeping pace with the demands of raising a family.
 This often means reaching for foods that may not be as nutritionally sound as they should be.

+Are You Getting Enough Vitamin D?
 A Mayor Clinic study has found a strong link between chronic pain and Vitamin-D deficiency.

 McDonald's Doubles Down On Nutrition, Puts Calories On MenuWill a $1 McDouble be as tasty when consumers know what it costs nutritionally?
 The chain is betting on it.

 UM Study: It's Never Too Late To Exercise And Eat RightWomen in their 70s had a longer life expectancy when they exercised and regularly ate fruits and vegetables, a new University of Michigan study found.